muenzpraeger/weather-scheduling-assistant/README.md

 You can download the unmanaged component from [GitHub](https://github.com/TheWeatherCompany/weather-scheduling-assistant).
 To set it up, add the API key from your paid data package subscription from The Weather Company and customize per your needs.
 Alternatively, you can use the code as a sample to understand how the API works and build your own standalone app.

-*Tip: The component is shipped with mock data so you can try it out before you obtain an API key.*
+*Tip*: The component is shipped with mock data so you can try it out before you obtain an API key.

 ## Obtaining an API Key
 By purchasing a data package and access key from The Weather Company, you can include any of the following data streams into the component: